 - Economic Development: Which industries or areas show potential for growth and job creation?
 By analyzing economic data, we can invest in businesses and infrastructure that will benefit our community the most.

 - Public Services: Are our community facilities like parks, libraries, and community centers meeting the needs of residents?
-By evaluating usage data, we can determine if additional services or improvements are necessary.
+We can determine if additional services or improvements are necessary by evaluating usage data.

-By using data to answer these types of questions, communities can make evidence-based decisions that lead to improved quality of life for all residents.
+By using data to answer these questions, communities can make evidence-based decisions that lead to improved quality of life for all residents.